 The results of the say on pay vote are advisory and not binding on the Company, the board of directors or the compensation and talent committee.
 The board of directors and the compensation and talent committee, however, value the opinions of our stockholders and take the results of the say on pay vote into account when making decisions regarding the compensation of our named executive officers.
-Additionally, a valuable aspect of our investor relations activities involves interacting with our current and prospective stockholders to discuss our executive compensation programs, answer timely and important questions about our compensation philosophies and practices, and gain direct feedback in the process.

-The compensation and talent committee will, in consultation with Pay Governance and as appropriate, continue to consider changes to our compensation programs intended to further align the pay of our senior executives with our performance while taking into account our business strategy, input from stockholders and evolving factors such as the business environment, the competitive market for talent and other emerging trends.
+While our flexibility was limited during 2023 as a result of the operating covenants in place in connection with the proposed acquisition by Amazon, the compensation and talent committee will, in consultation with Pay Governance and as appropriate, continue to consider changes to our compensation programs intended to further align the pay of our senior executives with our performance while taking into account our business strategy, input from stockholders and evolving factors such as the business environment, the competitive market for talent and other emerging trends.
 Additionally, the compensation and talent committee will continue to consider the outcome of our say on pay votes, regulatory changes and emerging best practices when making future compensation decisions for our named executive officers.

-Our compensation plans are developed, in part, by utilizing publicly available compensation data and subscription- compensation survey data for global national and regional companies in the technology and consumer technology industries, including those that focus on smart-tech and high-tech products.
+Our compensation plans are developed, in part, by utilizing publicly available compensation data and subscription- compensation survey data for global, national and regional companies in the technology and consumer technology industries, including those that focus on smart-tech and high-tech products.
 When determining the range of competitive practice for executive compensation, we review compensation data for companies with revenues, market capitalization, headcount and levels of ongoing research and development investment similar to our profile.
-There is an expanded discussion on our peer group in the section "Compensation Comparisons" on page 35.
+There is an expanded discussion on our peer group in the section "Compensation Comparisons" below.
 While there are no perfect benchmarks for our Company, we believe that this approach provides us with valuable insights as to the competitive range of pay levels and practices of companies similar to ours.